-The following morning we read the explantion in French above the entrance of our hotel.
+The following morning we read the explanation in French above the entrance of our hotel.

-The next two days of our trip were devoted to visiting churches in southern Burgundy built in the Romanesque style.
-The first tympanon from the 12th century we studied in Paray-le-Monial but before that we visited the city's Basilica Sacre Coeur built in the beginning of the 12th century on the site of a 10th-century monastery.
+The following two days of our trip were devoted to visiting churches in southern Burgundy built in the Romanesque style.
+The first tympanum from the 12th century we studied in Paray-le-Monial.
+Before that, we visited the city's Basilica Sacre Coeur, built at the beginning of the 12th century at the site of a 10th-century monastery.
 It is a small-scale version of the lost Abbey of Cluny.

 A detail built in the high Romanesque style.